RatajVaver/ratchet-docs/docs/getting-started.md

 Ratchet has to be installed in the `ConanSandbox\Binaries\Win64` directory of the dedicated server.
 From there it will be automatically loaded whenever server is started.

-Configuration file named `config.json` also has to remain in this directory.
+Configuration file named `config.json` has to sit in a `ratchet` sub-directory.
 It will tell Ratchet where to look for plugins (and packages).

 By default, they are located in `ConanSandbox\Binaries\Win64\plugins` but this can be changed in the [configuration](/config) file.